 Instead of denying reality, or becoming numb to those cries, instead of generating elaborate myths of future rewards, ultimate answers, or a comforting meaning in suffering, recognizing Shunyata encourages us to be with things exactly-as-they-are, just “thusness” and “suchness,” with an open-to-all, loving heart for all sentient beings, and with action—not just ideas, ideals, or meditation.

 For each of us, the “how” will be specific to our circumstance, context, timing, and skills.
 The bodhisattva path is not general—it is specific, derived from the actions we take in response to hearing those cries.

 With a deep bow,

-When my friend Rick Gilbert went back to spend the last days with his dying mother, Geraldine Gilbert, he found this poem she had written.
+When my friend Rick Gilbert went back to Nebraska last year, to spend the last days with his dying mother, Geraldine Gilbert, he found this poem she had printed out for him to find.
 "Because of this poem, I held my moms hand as often as I could in her last days..."

 Purifying hands in the Tsukubai, lighting incense, ringing bells at my home temple—a combination of beautiful Shinto and Buddhist rituals before sitting for the whole world...

 Here is a "walk and talk" on a levee in the beautiful Pajaro Valley...
 And don't forget our advanced meditation practice: a welcoming smile...

 In this minute and a half walk, the faint sound of the shakuhachi is followed on a path leading to the zendo at Jikoji Zen Center in the smoke and fire filled Santa Cruz Mountains of California.
 At last a forest monk (Chōbun Nenzen) is spotted, playing her beautiful, haunting tune at the memorial site of Kobun Chino Otagawa-Roshi...a million blessings upon Jikoji, may it be spared from the fires!